Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

       var gasHelper = GasHelpers.of(node);

-      // we install family-0.0.1-SNAPSHOT.jar in the node: our account will pay TransactionReference family = node
+      // we install the family jar in the node: our account will pay TransactionReference family = node
         .addJarStoreTransaction(TransactionRequests.jarStore
           (signer, // an object that signs with the payer's private key